youqad/bit-reversal-trees/README.md

    WANDB_API_KEY=your_wandb_api_key
    GENERATOR_MODEL_NAME=gpt-4o
    VERIFIER_MODEL_NAME=gpt-4o-mini
-   MAX_ROUNDS=8 # Number of rounds/turns per conversation, in the LLM search NUM_INITIAL_SOLUTIONS=10 # Number of initial solutions to the prompt to generate (each of them give rise to a conversation)
+   NUM_INITIAL_SOLUTIONS=10 # Number of suggested solutions to the initial prompt (each of them giving rise to a conversation)
+   MAX_ROUNDS=8 # Number of rounds/turns per conversation, in the LLM search
    ```

 6. Run the Python LLM search: